-- See Section 4: Use Types "Vehicle Storage"; also, - Sections 6: Supplemental Use Regulations, "Outdoor Storage."
+See Section 4: Use Types - "Vehicle Storage"; also,

+Section 6: Supplemental Use Regulations, "Outdoor Storage."

-^{} This standard may be reduced'' by up to 20% at the discretion of the Building Official, if the site plan review demonstrates that circulation and loading patters accommodate adequate space for queuing and temporary parking by users during the peak hours of operation.
+^{} This standard may be reduced by up to 20% at the discretion of the Building Official if site plan review demonstrates that circulation and loading patterns accommodate adequate space for queuing and temporary parking by users during the peak hours of operation.